 The Cube is designed to assist individuals in keeping track of various items, including automobiles, luggage, children’s backpacks, and pets, rather than being used especially for tracking pets.

-It is a heavy device and a little difficult to put on a dog collar.
-Also, its app lacks the ability to track your pet’s fitness and activities.
+So, even though It is a heavy device and a little difficult to put on a dog collar, the perks make it all worth it.
+However, don’t expect the device to track your pet’s fitness and activities.

 Pros